TryStreambits/Syiro/README.md

 #### You mentioned that Rocket does not rely on jQuery, does that mean I can choose any other JavaScript framework to use with Rocket? ####

 Absolutely.
-Since jQuery is not used in Rocket, you don't have to deal with conflicts.
+Since jQuery is not used in Rocket, you will not have to worry about dependency conflicts.
 All Rocket functionality is encapsulated in our Rocket module.
 You are free to use the likes of jQuery, Prototype, MooTools, etc.

 #### How easy is it to modify the theming of Rocket to help my application differentiate? ####